 Past performance evaluation of parent companies can sometimes go unnoticed by the government or bidders submitting proposals.
-There a certain allowances where a contractor can submit, and use past performance evaluations of parent companies.
+There a certain allowances where a contractor can submit, and use past performance write ups of parent companies.
 However, the starting point is to understand the general legal analysis for affiliation under procurement laws.

 In government contracting, examples of affiliation occur when the small prime contractor unduly relies on a teaming partner or subcontractor to perform the vital primary and vital aspects of the project.
 Reliance is uniquely analyzed by the Agency and the SBA.